Skip to main content

 Webhook-based monitoring

-• Primary: Webhooks — process events as they arrive for near-instant updates
+• Primary: Webhooks — process events on arrival

 See Webhooks for setup, signature verification, and event types.
 For the full deposit/withdrawal lifecycle including status state machines and fee calculation, see Payment Integration.